Instagram has exploded over 700 million users this year. Not bad for a network that didn’t even exist a few years ago.

 It’s undeniable: Instagram took the world by storm, and the app is one of the most popular social networks worldwide

 As of June 2016, the mainly mobile photo-sharing network had reached 500 million monthly active users (up from 400 million in September 2015), surpassing Twitter, Snapchat, and many others.

-Since when Instagram finally opened up their advertising platform for everyone, more than one year ago, a lot of things have changed, making advertising on this social media more effective yet a little trickier.
+Since when Instagram finally opened up their advertising platform for everyone, more than one year ago, a lot of things have changed, e yet a little trickier.
 But only if you don’t know how to do it!

 When Pawel Grabowski first wrote this post, Instagram’s advertising platform was still a toddler!
 The platform has changed a lot in the past year, giving us a ton of new great features.
 While all of the 20 best practices we wrote about in 2015 have stayed the same, there’s a few more than needed to be added to the list.
 We asked our expert, Ana Gotter, to select the best six!

 So today we offer you a list of 26 secrets to be the best out there.

 Keep on reading to have the whole picture and refresh the ground rules, or click here and go straight to the six new Instagram Ads best practices we selected for our 2016 updates.

 At AdEspresso we’re constantly helping you get the most out of Facebook Advertising.
 We post useful advice and insights on our blog, write Facebook Advertising guides, run webinars to help you learn more about advertising on the social network and publish eBooks on the topic too.

 But Facebook is not the only choice when it comes to Social Media Advertising.
 So if you’re wondering: